daltonoswald/inventory-application/README.md

-Need to work on Displaying data next, Express tutorial Part 6
+Need to work on Express part 6, follow Create Book Form